huaminghuangtw/Second-Brain/Apple Notes/人際關係溝通 Pro Tips.md

 	- releases oxytocin, a chemical that creates feelings of love and connection.
 	- "Trouble shared is trouble halved." — Lee Iacocca
 	- "Nothing makes one feel so strong as a call for help." — Pope Paul VI
-- If you’re trying to make conversation with someone that you are intimidated by, ask what they're currently working on that they're most excited about.
+- If you're trying to make conversation with someone that you are intimidated by, ask what they're currently working on that they're most excited about.
 It's a simple question, but it gets them talking and animated.
 Ask follow ups and listen intently.
 - Most of your friends aren't really your friends.
 Real friends are there for you when you have nothing to offer in return.
 Cherish them.
 - Most of us need fewer friends and more intellectual sparring partners.
 Friends are easy to come by.
 Intellectual sparring partners are harder to find.
 They will call you on your BS, question your assumptions, and push you to think deeply.
 - Find your Foxhole/Yes Friends.